mgechev/blog.mgechev.com/content/post/2013-12-18-inheritance-services-controllers-in-angularjs.md

 url: /2013/12/18/inheritance-services-controllers-in-angularjs/
 ---

-Since AngularJS does not provide any built-in features for using inheritance, in this blog post I&#8217;ll describe how the general JavaScript inheritance patterns can be applied to AngularJS components.
+Since AngularJS does not provide any built-in features for using inheritance, in this blog post I’ll describe how the general JavaScript inheritance patterns can be applied to AngularJS components.

 ## Controllers inheritance